 “I received a lot of satisfaction seeing people make life changes.
 I quickly realized that it would be impactful to make a whole product line,” explains Besu.

 While the product’s recipe and packaging both have evolved since the original trial run, her goal has stayed the same: to deliver a great tasting and convenient protein product to satisfy any sweet cravings.

-It is also always been important to Besu that everything be made local in Miami, Florida.
+It has always been important to Besu that everything be made local in Miami, Florida.
 She was born and raised in Miami, raised her three children there, and wanted her business to support her community in the same way it’s supported her, from her product to her employees to her vendors.
 Every protein-packed sweet is made in 2 commercial kitchens in Miami.
 Besu works hard to give young Miami women with entrepreneurial spirit room to grow in her company.
 And once ePac came to Miami, she knew it was the perfect way to keep her packaging local as well.

 In the beginning, Besu was baking the brownies in her own kitchen, and packaging them with plastic wrap and printed stickers.
 Now the line of baked goods is made by skilled bakers in commercial kitchens, and packaged in digitally printed lay-flat pouches from ePac.
 But before she discovered ePac’s digitally printed pouches, she hit some bakery packaging roadblocks along the way.

 The Packaging Journey

 When Besu originally began to scale the company, she hired a conventional printer that had high order minimums, needed plates for each package SKU, and required a new plate for any changes made to an existing SKU.
 Because of this, Besu had to sacrifice her flavor line-up to be able to afford the new packaging.